kstatebioinfo/Irys-scaffolding/README.md

 ### map_editing/flip.pl

+**cmap_stats.pl -** Script outputs count of cmaps, cummulative lengths of cmaps and N50 of cmaps.
+Tested on CMAP File Version: 0.1.

+**xmap_stats.pl -** Script outputs breadth of alignment coverage and total aligned length from an xmap.
+Tested on XMAP File Version: 0.1.

+"Breadth of alignment coverage" is the number of bases covered by aligned maps.
+This is equivalent to "Total Unique Aligned Len(Mb)".

+"Total alignment length is the total length of the alignment.
+This is equivalent to "Total Aligned Len(Mb)".

+"Total Unique Aligned Len(Mb)","Breadth of alignment coverage", "Total alignment length" and "Total Aligned Len(Mb)" are slightly lower than values expected.
+This is because the length of an alignment is the end position minus the start position plus one base actually.
+For example if a map aligns from position 4 to position 5 the length of the alignment is technically 2 bases (5-4+1) rather than 1 (5-4).
+This value is slightly low when reported by xmap_stats.pl and Irys assembly pipelines because length is reported as a float in maps and maps are known to have a lower resolution than a single base.
+Therefore it was not considered meaningful to adjust the aligned length by adding one base.

 **flip.pl -** This utility script reads from a list of maps to flip from a txt file (one CMAP id per line) and creates a CMAP with the requested flips.

-###assemble/AssembleIrys.pl

-SUMMARY

-**AssembleIrys.pl -** Adjusts stretch by scan.
-Merges BNXs and initiate assemblies with a range of parameters.
-This script uses the same workflow as AssembleIrysCluster.pl but it runs on local Linux machines.
-This script has not been updated to account for frequent changes in Bionano output format.
-See **AssembleIrysCluster.pl** for fequently updated scripts.

 ### assemble_SGE_cluster/AssembleIrysCluster.pl

 SUMMARY

 **AssembleIrysCluster.pl -** Adjusts stretch by scan.
-Merges BNXs and initiate assemblies with a range of parameters.
+Merges BNXs and writes scripts for assemblies with a range of parameters.
 This script uses the same workflow as AssembleIrys.pl but it runs on the Beocat SGE cluster.

 Workflow diagram
 ![Alt text](https://raw.github.com/i5K-KINBRE-script-share/Irys-scaffolding/master/KSU_bioinfo_lab/assemble/bionano%20assembly%20workflow.png)